The Indian Queen (play)

 The Indian Queen is a play by Sir Robert Howard, written in collaboration with John Dryden, his sister's husband.
 It was first performed in 1664 with incidental music by John Banister the elder (1630–1679).
 In 1695, the play was expanded with additional music to create a new semi-opera of the same name by the composer Henry Purcell.

+Background

+The Indian Queen is a play co-written by John Dryden and Sir Robert Howard, first produced at the Theatre Royal in London in January 1664.
+Among its early notable spectators were Samuel Pepys and John Evelyn, while it later provoked literary commentary by Samuel Johnson and Sir Walter Scott.
+Henry Purcell and David Purcell revived The Indian Queen by rewriting and producing a musical or operatic version of the play in 1694.

 Protagonists

 The plot is set at the courts of Peru and Mexico right before the Spanish invasion.
 It is difficult to follow due to an information gap which is filled only in the last scenes, and due to changes of location which the reader is likely to miss (here the spectator will have an advantage).

 The play's protagonists can be divided into the groups of two countries and their respective royal families: